Young Nudy: 2015–2018: Slimeball 2, Nudy Land, and Slimeball 3

-In late 2017, Nudy released the Nudy Land mixtape, which featured rappers Offset and Lil Yachty.
-It was once more produced by longtime producer Pierre Bourne.
-The mixtape also featured 13 tracks.
-As of June 2019, the mixtape has surpassed 30 million total streams on Spotify.
+In late 2017, Thomas released the Nudy Land mixtape, which featured rappers Offset and Lil Yachty.
+It was once more produced by Pierre Bourne.

-Prior to the release of Slimeball 3, Young Nudy signed a multi-million dollar, four-album record deal with Paradise East Records, RCA Records and Same Plate Entertainment.
+Prior to the release of Slimeball 3, Thomas signed a multi-million dollar, four-album record deal with Paradise East Records, RCA Records and Same Plate Entertainment.

-In August 2018, Nudy released the 14-track Slimeball 3 mixtape, as the sequel to the previous Slimeballs.
+In August 2018, Thomas released the 14-track Slimeball 3 mixtape, as the sequel to the previous Slimeballs.
 The mixtape featured production by Pi'erre Bourne, Metro, Wheezy, 13teen and Maaly Raw, among others.
 Previous singles "Do That" and "Sherbert" were among the 14 tracks on the mixtape.
-The mixtape became Nudy's first charting project on the Billboard 200, peaking at number 146.
+The mixtape became Thomas's first charting project on the Billboard 200, peaking at number 146.
 The project has a total of over 18 million streams on Apple Music as of May 2019.

 2019–present: Faded in the Booth, Sli'merre, Anyways, and Dr. Ev4l

-In April 2019, Nudy released a surprise project titled Faded in the Booth.
-On August 21, 2019, Young Nudy and RCA Records re-released the project on streaming platforms.
-Just two weeks before the release of his collaborative mixtape Sli'merre, a song entitled "Pissy Pamper" with fellow rapper Playboi Carti surfaced.
+In April 2019, Thomas released a surprise project titled Faded in the Booth.
+Just two weeks before the release of his collaborative mixtape Sli'merre, a song entitled "Pissy Pamper" with Playboi Carti surfaced.
 The track, produced by Pi'erre Bourne, became an internet meme, with Playboi Carti performing the song at Coachella.
-An unofficial upload of the song—which has not yet been officially released—has over 4 million plays on SoundCloud.
-His collaboration album Sli'merre with American record producer Pi'erre Bourne debuted at number 167 on the US Billboard 200 and peaked at number 63 the following week.
-In June 2019, Young Nudy and Pi'erre Bourne confirmed that the song would no longer be released due to sample clearance issues.
+His collaboration album Sli'merre with record producer Pi'erre Bourne debuted at number 167 on the US Billboard 200 and peaked at number 63 the following week.

-On May 11, producer ChaseTheMoney revealed what is thought to be a tracklist for Nudy's album CTMX2.
-The tracklist has a number of artists such as Billie Eilish, Young Thug and most notably featured the song "God Flinch" featuring Nudy, J. Cole and Drake; the song was eventually released without Drake as "Sunset" on Dreamville's mixtape Revenge of the Dreamers III on July 5, 2019.
-Young Nudy appeared on the J. Cole-executively produced album twice, including the aforementioned song "Sunset" and on the single "Down Bad" along with JID, Bas, EarthGang and Cole himself.
+On May 11, producer ChaseTheMoney revealed what was thought to be a tracklist for Thomas's debut album, CTMX2.
+The tracklist has a number of artists such as Billie Eilish, Young Thug and most notably featured the song "God Flinch" featuring Thomas, J. Cole and Drake; the song was eventually released without Drake as "Sunset" on Dreamville's mixtape Revenge of the Dreamers III on July 5, 2019.
+Thomas appeared on the J. Cole-executively produced album twice, including the aforementioned song "Sunset" and on the single "Down Bad" along with JID, Bas, EarthGang and Cole himself.
 Later on, Young Nudy, alongside Calboy were added as supporting acts on 21 Savage's I Am Greater than I Was Tour across the United States.